devJasonClarke/devJasonClarke/README.md

 ### A little about me:
 - 🔭 I’m currently working at: GENR8-3D
-- 👨🏾‍💻 I’m learning: NoSQL Databases
+- 👨🏾‍💻 I’m learning: Working with NoSQL Databases
 - ⚡ Fun fact: I was on national TV for 2 websites that I made

 ### 📫 Want to get in touch: